 - •

 Ferries from Athens (All Ports) to Antikythera run year-round from Piraeus ports, 1 days a week.
 The first ferry from the Piraeus port departs at 15:00, and the last at 15:00 from Piraeus.
 From June to September, there are approximately 1 crossings per week.
 In quieter periods, the route is served by around 1 crossings per week.
-The fastest ferry departing from Piraeus, takes 8h 25min, while on average the ferry trip lasts about 8h 34min.
-Ticket prices range from €23.50 to €23.60.
+The fastest ferry departing from Piraeus, takes 8h 25min, while on average the ferry trip lasts about 8h 33min.
+Ticket prices range from €23.60 to €23.60.
 Book your tickets online to Antikythera with Ferryscanner for an easy booking experience and the best price guarantee.

-The ferry ride from Athens to Antikythera typically takes 8h 34min, with the fastest ferry getting there in just 8h 25min from Piraeus port.
+The ferry ride from Athens (All Ports) to Antikythera typically takes 8h 33min, with the fastest ferry getting there in just 8h 25min from Piraeus port.
 For the remaining ports, the average travel time is: .
 Travel times vary based on the departure port, ferry operator, weather conditions on the day, and whether you go for a high-speed or conventional ferry.
 You may find that on some routes, only one ferry company is available.

 No, unfortunately there are no night ferries available on the Athens (All Ports) to Antikythera route.
 However, you will find daytime sailing options to help you reach your destination safely and comfortably.